jackyhuynh/MyDevKB/handbook/TIMELINE.md

 - Communication:
  - Policies:
  - Project Clients: Communicate with the clients perspectives.
 Understand with the clients.
-What happen if COVID 19 happen
+What happen if COVID 19 happen.
  - Teamwork:

 - Project SDLC Model (adoption):